Is the Chicago River Dye Eco-Friendly? Behind the St. Paddy’s Day Tradition

 Article continues below advertisement

-Additionally, sometimes rogue Chicagoans participate in illegal dyeing — when the tradition was called off due to COVID in 2020, according to Euro News, many got in trouble for dumping their own green dye into the river.
+Sometimes rogue Chicagoans participate in illegal dyeing — when the tradition was called off due to COVID in 2020, according to Euro News, many got in trouble for dumping their own green dye into the river.
 Likewise, this sometimes happens in other parts of the river, because only the stretch downtown is allowed to be dyed.
-And since the vegetable mixture used to dye the river is a secret recipe, the illegally-dumped dye may not be as eco-friendly.
+Since the vegetable mixture used to dye the river is a secret recipe, the illegally-dumped dye may not be as eco-friendly.

 Advertisement